Large frogmouth

 The large frogmouth (Batrachostomus auritus) is a species of bird in the family Podargidae.
 It is found in Brunei, Indonesia, Malaysia, and Thailand, in subtropical or tropical moist lowland forest.
-Logging of its habitat poses a risk to its survival, and the International Union for Conservation of Nature has listed it as being "near-threatened".
+Logging of its habitat poses a risk to its survival, and the International Union for Conservation of Nature has listed it as a vulnerable species.

 Description

 The large frogmouth is considerably larger than other members of its genus and grows to a length of about 42 cm.
 The sexes are similar and the colouring is rather variable, the upper parts being mainly chestnut and blackish-brown, barred and spotted with white and buff.
 The underparts are dull brown or pale rufous, the belly being paler than the breast.
 The beak is horn-coloured with a darker tip, the gape being yellow, the irises are some shade of light or dark brown, and the legs are a dull yellow.

 Distribution and habitat

 The species occurs in Thailand, Malaysia, Indonesia and Brunei.
 Its range extends from southern Thailand, through Sabah, Sarawak and peninsular Malaysia to Kalimantan, Sumatra, Indonesia and Brunei.
 Its habitat is primary lowland forest, but it is also found in secondary forest and in areas of regenerating growth.
 It is found at elevations from sea level to at least 250 m, and perhaps to 1000 m.